 Walking Around

-4 Body Gestures Tips
+4 Body Gesture Tips

-In this article, we’ll spell out some quick tips on body language and how to develop your presentation skills regarding:
+Now, let's go over some quick tips on body language and how to develop your presentation skills regarding:

 - Eye contact